chukkalekh06/REST-API/README.md

 # REST-API
-Commuication between client and server through a mechanism called api by use of http request and response in a networked communication.
+Commuication between client and server through a mechanism called api by use of http request and response in a networked communication,etc